Advertiser Disclosure

 A credit card’s cash advance limit is usually based on a percentage of your card’s overall credit limit.
 While some cards allow you to take a cash advance of up to 50% of your overall credit limit, 20% to 30% is typical.
 For example, if your credit limit is $20,000 and your card has a cash advance limit of 30%, your cash advance limit is $6,000.

-If you want to check your card’s cash advance withdrawal limit, take a look at the fine print on your most recent statement.
-You’ll need to find information on both your card’s credit limit and the percentage that relates to your cash advance limit in order to calculate your card’s cash advance limit.
+If you want to check your card’s cash advance withdrawal limit, look at the fine print on your most recent statement.
+To calculate your card’s cash advance limit, you need to find information on both your card’s credit limit and the percentage that relates to it.

 What Costs Are Associated With a Cash Advance?